rstacruz/rsjs/README.md

 There are times when you may wish to apply behaviors to content that may appear on the page later on.
 This is the case for AJAX-loaded content such as modal dialogs.

+You can do three approaches for this:

+* Use [onmount] _(recommended)_.
+This is the easiest and most scalable solution.
+* Use [event delegation](#use-event-delegation) on `document`.
+This only works if you're only binding events.
+* Wrap your initialization code in a function and run in when the modal appears (described below).

-In this case, wrap your initialization code in a function, and run that function on document.ready and when the DOM changes (eg, `show.bs.modal` in the case of Bootstrap modal dialogs).
+If you're not using [onmount] or event delegation, you can wrap your initialization code in a function.
+Run that function on document.ready and when the DOM changes (eg, `show.bs.modal` in the case of Bootstrap modal dialogs).

 Since your initializer may be called multiple times in a page, you will need to make them [idempotent] by bypassing elements that it has already been applied to.
 This can be done with an [include guard] pattern.

-An alternative to this would be event delegation: see [extras](extras.md#event-delegation) for more info.

 [idempotent]: https://en.wikipedia.org/wiki/Idempotent
 [include guard]: http://en.wikipedia.org/wiki/Include_guard